WELCOME

 Goal: Teach the dog to interrupt a panic attack.

-Set up → Trainer has the handler simulate a panic cue (like rapid breathing or rocking).
+Set up → Trainer has the handler simulate a panic cue.

 Task shaping → Dog is guided to nudge the handler’s hand or place paws on lap.